Convert Your Air Suspension To A Coil Spring Suspension. End Your Air Suspension Problems Forever...

 The 2002-2009 GMC Envoy is built with the following suspension components:

-2002-2009 GMC Envoy Air Springs (x2)- commonly referred to as air bags, a plastic and rubber bag that is fitted on top of the strut that uses pressurized air as a cushion instead of a metal coil spring to hold a vehicle off of the ground and off of its wheels.
-These are the number one cause of all air suspension leaks.
-All air springs all go bad at about the same rate.
-If one is leaking, the others will not be far behind.
+2002-2009 GMC Envoy Air Springs (x2)- commonly referred to as air bags, a plastic and rubber bag that uses pressurized air as a cushion to support the weight of the vehicle.
+These rubber air springs are the number one cause of all air suspension leaks.
+Since air springs go bad at about the same rate, if one is leaking, the other one will not be far behind.
 For a proper repair, all of them need to be replaced at the same time.

 2002-2009 GMC Envoy Height Sensors (x2)- a linkage located near each wheel of a vehicle with any electronic suspension that, either mechanically or electronically, constantly measures the height of the vehicle, and reports this information back to the control module so that the computer can identify if changes in height need to be adjusted accordingly.
 The ride height sensor is a moving part, and like all moving parts, they will eventually wear out.